YingZhou001/POPdemog/doc/popdemog-tutorial.md

     library(POPdemog)

-**Notice:** Safari may automatically unzip the gz file when download the package source.
+**Note:** Safari may automatically unzip the gz file when download the package source.
 Please see this [page](https://apple.stackexchange.com/questions/961/how-to-stop-safari-from-unzipping-files-after-download) for how to download files with Safari without unzipping files.